idembele70/todo/documentation/specification.md

 ##### Nominal Process:

-1. The user clicks the "Mars all as incomplete todos" button.
+1. The user clicks the "Marks all as incomplete todos" button.

 ##### Alternative Flows: